 John’s book, Astounding Wonder: Imagining Science and Science Fiction in Interwar America (2012), is published by the University of Pennsylvania Press and available in hardcover and paperback (2014).
 Locus Magazine selected Astounding Wonder for its 2012 Recommended Reading list.

 He is working on two new inter-related projects in Asian American history.
-The first, tentatively titled Unnatural Citizens: Asian Americans, Race, and Citizenship, re-considers the history of early 20th century American citizenship, telling the stories of Asian Americans who, despite racial barriers to the contrary, successfully naturalized, those whose citizenship was taken away, and their efforts to fight, redress, and address the ways their racial – and gender and family – status denied them social and legal equality.
+The first, Alien and Ineligible: The Precarity and Persistence of Asian American Racial Citizenship, re-considers the history of 20th century American citizenship, telling the stories of Asian Americans who, despite racial barriers to the contrary, successfully naturalized, those whose citizenship was taken away, and their efforts to fight, redress, and address the ways their racial – and gender and family – status denied them social and legal equality.
 A second, larger project, Barred Zones: The Strange Geography of Asian Pacific America, considers the geographic implications of racial modernity, exploring the broader inter-relationships between technology, territory, law, and race for the United States and other emergent nation-states in the late 19th and early 20th century age of empire.

 John is an Associate Professor in the Department of Asian and Asian American Studies at Binghamton University.